 \section{Abstract}

 { A set of 3+1 equations for stochastic inflation incorporating all metric and scalar matter degrees of freedom, first presented in previous work \cite{Launay24}, are re-derived in a gauge invariant manner.
 We then present numerical implementations of these stochastic equations, cast in the BSSN formulation of Numerical Relativity, demonstrating their efficacy in both a slow-roll and an ultra slow-roll scenario.
 We find the evolution is correctly reproduced for all the dynamical variables, and the energy and momentum constraints are well-satisfied.
 This demonstrates that the stochastic equations are theoretically and numerically robust and ready to be applied to a wider inflationary landscape.
-Our simulations result in real space realizations of the fully non-linear stochastic dynamics with gradient information retained.
-As a generalisation of standard stochastic inflation, inflationary numerical relativity and lattice cosmology, this work opens up the possibility for reliable predictions of non-perturbative phenomena and provides precise initial conditions for subsequent cosmological eras. }
+Our simulations result in real space realizations of the fully non-linear stochastic dynamics with gradients and anisotropic expansion retained.
+This work generalizes standard stochastic inflation, inflationary numerical relativity and lattice cosmology, opening up the possibility for reliable predictions of non-perturbative phenomena and providing precise initial conditions for subsequent cosmological eras. }